Poetry Terms

 What is Onomatopoeia?

-Onomatopoeia is a word that imitates the sound or suggests the source of the sound that it describes.
+Onomatopoeia is a word that imitates a sound or suggests the source of the sound that it describes.
 It is commonly used in comic strips as action sounds and in nursery rhymes.

 Examples of using Onomatopoeia: